AreyMadhav/HackOrCrackCTF/README.md

 ---

 ## Contact and Support
-If you encounter any issues or have questions, feel free to contact us via the official [Hack_or_Crack CTF Discord](https://discord.gg/6Yy4fxgYkT).
+If you encounter any issues or have questions, feel free to contact us via the official [DG Sentinels Discord](https://discord.gg/6Yy4fxgYkT).
 We're here to help!

 ---